annabel-goldman/cs333-Assignment-3/README.md

 ## To View This Project Online
 1. Enter this url in your search engine: https://annabel-goldman.github.io/cs333-Assignment-3/

-## How to Run This Project Locally
-1. Clone this repository.
-2. Run `python -m http.server` in the root of this project.
-3. Go to `localhost:8000` in your browser.

 ## How to Run This Visualization Locally Without Data Cleaning
-1. Download our available zip file [at this Google Drive link](https://drive.google.com/file/d/1nUiD8M67kHh6otPpXbEoUuG1XEPC8tjy/view?usp=sharing).
+1. Download the bundled version of our repository [at this Google Drive link](https://drive.google.com/file/d/1nUiD8M67kHh6otPpXbEoUuG1XEPC8tjy/view?usp=sharing).
+This will include all of the code within this repository, so you don't need to clone this repository.
-2. Unzip the folder and move the CSV file into your local directory for this repository.
-Keep it at the root of this repository.
-It should be named "clean-data.csv".
+2. Unzip the folder and open it in the IDE of your choice.
+It should include a "clean-data.csv" file that you won't see committed to this repository because of storage restrictions.
-3. Run `python -m http.server` in the root of this project.
+3. Run `python -m http.server` in the root of the folder.
 4. Go to `localhost:8000`.

 ## How to Run This Visualization Locally WITH Data Cleaning (VSCode Recommended)